Federal Information Processing Standards (FIPS)

 Datto Cloud will use the following (140-2) FIPS certificates:

-NOTE The backups will also need to use a FIPS compliant agent version.
+NOTE The backups must use a FIPS-compliant agent version.

 Datto Windows Agent version: 3.0.18.20 or later